-If you have multiple vendors' equipment in your network, the easiest thing to do is to write down the hex WEP key from your wireless router or access point and enter it manually into the hex WEP key table in your Card's configuration screen.
+Write down the hex WEP key from your wireless router or access point and enter it manually into the hex WEP key table in your Card's configuration screen.

 WPA (Wi-Fi Protected Access)

 WPA (Wi-Fi Protected Access) is a new Wi-Fi standard that improves upon the security features of WEP.
 To use WPA security, the drivers and software of your wireless equipment must be upgraded to support it.
 These updates will be found on your wireless vendor's website.
 There are two types of WPA security: WPA-PSK (no server), and WPA (with radius server).